Follow Me on Facebook and Instagram too!

 Community matters.
 Feeling a part of a community is one of the biggest motivating forces.
 Find people who support your goals and build you up.
 A little healthy competition is ok, as long as it’s friendly.

-Aka the runner’s high (it’s not just for runners).
+There’s no right and wrong way to move – Do what brings you joy!
 Try new activities that light you up and make you feel strong, successful, connected, alive.

 Challenge yourself on your terms.